rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

   def perform(group_id)
     events = ContactActivityEvent.includes(:contact_activity).where(group_id:)
-    sync(events) # Send request(s) to marketing service API here.
+    sync_with_marketing(events) # Send request(s) to marketing service API here.
 Raise on retryable failure.
     ContactActivityEvent.where(group_id:).delete_all
   end
 end
 ```

-### Code
+Notice that our `#perform` method does not consider individual events for deletion; it deletes them in bulk as a group.
+This is the simplest case, where our target operation is all-or-none--either all of the events in the group succeed or none do.

-You can find a generic implementation of this pattern [here](https://github.com/rferg/buffer_tables_demo).
+If the operation is not all-or-none, we will instead delete only the ones that succeed and raise an error if some failed so that the job can be retried.
+The initial query to get the events to be processed can remain the same.
+Only events from that group that failed will remain in the table when the job is retried.
+Same goes for the bulk deletion in the `sidekiq_retries_exhausted` callback.

 ## Conclusion

-TODO
+The scenario we considered is relevant in more cases than one would initially thing.
+Applications are increasingly integrating with more external systems, each carrying its own performance profile and constraints.
+It's not uncommon that two or more of these are incompatible if we want optimal or even acceptable performance.
+By using something like this buffer table strategy, we can decouple these integration points and tune each operation to fit its particular profile.
+And we can do this with relatively few changes, using technologies that we're already familiar with.

 [^1]: Examples of these include using a [rate limiter for Sidekiq](https://github.com/sidekiq/sidekiq/wiki/Ent-Rate-Limiting#concurrent) or running these jobs in a queue with only one worker thread.
-[^2]: We could of course complicate things a bit by incorporating the current number enqueued `ClaimJob`s into our estimate, if this is really necessary.
+[^2]: We could of course complicate things a bit by incorporating the current number enqueued Claim Jobs into our estimate, if this is really necessary.
 We might be able to get this number from `Sidekiq.stats` or we might have to track it ourselves.
-A quick and dirty way to do the latter would be to have a key in Redis for this count and issue `INCRBY` commands from the Distribution Job and `DECRBY` commands from the Claim Jobs.
+A quick way to do the latter would be to have a key in Redis for this count and issue `INCRBY` commands from the Distribution Job and `DECRBY` commands from the Claim Jobs.